janetjoywilson/janetjoywilson.github.io/_posts/2020-05-02-stories-behind-the-drapes.md

 ## Baking a lovely day!

 <i class="fa fa-microphone" aria-hidden="true"></i>  Bill Wither’s [Lovely Day](https://youtu.be/bEeaS6fuUoA )
-Released 1977, it's a song about clinging to the tiny pleasures that make life bearable, the rare feel-good tune that acknowledges there’s a lot to feel less-than-good about — a lifeline at a shit job.
+released in 1977.
+It's a song about clinging to the tiny pleasures that make life bearable.

 Then I look at you And the world's alright with me Just one look at you And I know it's gonna be A lovely day